 On 4th day we explored the local markets and spent most of our time in Police Bazar.
 You can find many shops that sells almost anything -handloom products, warm clothes, plant shops, local food restaurants, and many stalls with local fruits.

 Our last day of this trip ended with shopping for fruits, warm clothes, and many bamboo-made things, which were both pretty and usable.
 The dinner was equally perfect, Khasi delicacy called Jadoh(Ja-rice and Doh-meat) at Trattoria.

 Northeast India is admired for its beauty.
 It has been gifted with cool climate, fertile soil, and pure air quality at high altitude.
 I deeply appreciate how hard people are trying to keep it beautiful.
-This visit made us realize that nature's beaty need to be preserved in our respective lives as well.
+This visit made us realize that nature's beauty need to be preserved in our respective lives as well.

-The calm waters in Shnongpdeng , the quiet Mawphlang Sacred grove, The strength of the living root bridge, the mystery of Mawsmai caves and the breathtaking valleys in Cherrapunjee are photographed in high resolution in my memories.
+The tranquil waters in Shnongpdeng , the quiet Mawphlang Sacred grove, The strength of the living root bridge, the mystery of Mawsmai caves and the breathtaking valleys in Cherrapunjee are photographed in high resolution in my memories.